srikantpatnaik/gnu-linux.org/content/Firefox-market-place-installation.rst

 Introduction
 ============
 You can install your own market place and host your firefox apps on it. `Zamboni` is one of the code base for the market place.
-There is the official documentation for the its installation, But my documentation is specific for the proxy base network and on the Ubuntu 12.04 OS.
+There is the official documentation for  its installation, But my documentation is specific for the proxy base network and on the Ubuntu 12.04 OS.

 Required Packages
 =================